Azure-Samples/hdinsight-migration/MapRMigration/Instructions/3-SparkMigration.md

 **NOTE:**

-Only perform the task in this section if you haven't performed Hive Migration exercise, otherwise skip to the task [Create the Spark cluster](#Create-the-Spark-cluster).
+Only perform the steps in this section if you haven't performed Hive Migration exercise, otherwise skip to the task [Create the Spark cluster](#Create-the-Spark-cluster).

 ---